BurnyCoder/llm-pr-review-gh-action/README.md

 # LLM PR Review GitHub Action

-This GitHub Action automatically analyzes pull requests using an LLM (Large Language Model) and provides detailed feedback as a comment on the PR.
+This GitHub Action automatically analyzes pull requests using an Gemini 2 Flash Thinking LLM (Large Language Model) and provides detailed feedback as a comment on the PR.
 The analysis includes a summary of changes, potential issues, suggestions for improvements, security concerns, and code quality observations.

 ## Features